f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

 So answering to the previous question we are drawing a polygon over Italy!

-In the example below a polygon around the colosseum is drawn:
+And here we have drawn a polygon around the colosseum:

 <img title="CLICK TO OPEN !!! - Drawing a polygon over the colosseum" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_colosseum.png" width="50%">